Supply and Demand Outstrips Brexit Concerns

 While the Brexit vote may have created an aura of uncertainty around the UK, the property market has remained fairly resilient.
-Brexit has had little effect on the overall direction of the market and although the sector continues to have its own positive and negative trends, it remains relatively unaffected by recent political events.
+Brexit has had little effect on the overall direction of the market and although the sector continues to have its own positive and negative trends, it remains relatively unaffected by recent political events and Brexit Concerns.

-In SevenCapital’s recent Brexit survey, nearly 69.5% of investors continue to invest in the UK despite Brexit.
+In SevenCapital’s recent Brexit survey, nearly 69.5% of investors continue to invest in the UK despite Brexit Concerns.
 Similarly, nearly 95% of the Hong Kong respondents believe Brexit isn’t a critical factor in their investment decision, instead relying on the potential returns and good exchange rate.

 Despite the perceived instability, the Sterling has risen in value and demand has grown – for both investors and tenants.
 The threat of a property crash that many predicted seems to have disappeared, prices have stabilised and even risen in the case of cities such as Birmingham and Manchester.